ConnectEverything/nats-by-example/README.md

 > A collection of reference examples using NATS.

 See https://natsbyexample.com to start exploring.
+Check out the [6m intro video](https://www.youtube.com/watch?v=GGX0KQuY0zQ) to learn how to best use this resource.

 ## Motivation